williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Verify Duo Factor
 {:.api .api-operation}

 Verification of the Duo factor is implemented as an integration between the Okta API and Duo widget.
-Verification starts with a request to the Okta API, then continues with a Duo widget and script that handles verification.
-At the end of the process, Duo makes a callback to the Okta verification endpoint to complete the verification.
+The process is very similar to the  [enrollment](#full-page-example-for-duo-enrollment).
+Verification starts with request to the Okta API, then continues with a Duo widget and script that handles verification.
+Similarly to enrollment we need to pass the state token as hidden object in "dou_form" to link the Duo verification with Okta.
+At the end of the process, Duo makes a call back to the Okta verification endpoint to complete the verification.
+The authentication completes with call to [poll link](#verification-poll-request-example) to verify the state and obtain session token.

 ##### Request Example
 {:.api .api-request .api-request-example}